BETTER FARMS, BETTER FOOD, BETTER WORLD:

 One U.S. farm feeds 166 people annually in the U.S. and abroad.
 The global population is expected to increase by 2.2 billion by 2050, which means the world’s farmers will have to grow about 70% more food than what is now produced.

-After accounting for input costs, farmers and ranchers receive only 8 cents out of every dollar spent on food at home and away from home.
+Farmers and ranchers receive only 15 cents (on average) out of every retail dollar spent on food at home and away from home.
 The rest goes for costs beyond the farm gate: wages and materials for production, processing, marketing, transportation and distribution.

-In 2018, $139.6 billion worth of American agricultural products were exported around the world.
-The United States sells more food and fiber to world markets than we import, creating a positive agricultural trade balance.
+In 2023, $178.7 billion worth of American agricultural products were exported around the world.

 Americans enjoy a food supply that is abundant, affordable and among the world’s safest, thanks in large part to the efficiency and productivity of America’s farm and ranch families.